Charly Manson: Legal problems and incarceration

-On April 24, 2011, Pozos and a friend named Adrian López Reyes were arrested after getting into a fight with two police officers, which resulted in one of the officers suffering a fractured skull, the other a broken nose and a whiplash and López getting shot in the foot by a third officer.
+On April 24, 2011, Pozos and a friend named Adrian López Reyes were arrested after getting into a fight with two police officers, which resulted in one of the officers suffering a fractured skull, the other a broken nose and whiplash and López getting shot in the foot by a third officer.
 Pozos was originally denied bail and was expected to be waiting for his trial in jail, facing a maximum sentence of 15 years in prison for charges of aggravated assault and attacking authority figures.
 On May 4, AAA announced that Pozos had been released on bail.
 Pozos' bail was revoked on June 30, after which he was arrested at a AAA taping and taken to the Reclusorio Sur prison in Mexico City.
 On August 26, 2013, Pozos was sentenced to seven years and four months in prison of which he had already served two years.
 Pozos was released from prison in 2015 due to good behavior.